pqabelian/abewallet/docs/Abewallet-English.md

 ## 2.7 Restore a wallet

-Users can recover their wallets through the mnemonic words saved when generating the wallet.
-The process is basically the same as creating a wallet.
-As shown in the following figure, the main difference is that the user converts active input mnemonic words into seeds rather than automatically created by the wallet and then into mnemonic words.
-Note that the user is required to input the **max index number** of recovery addresses.
+A user can recover his wallet through the mnemonic words saved when generating the wallet.
+The process is basically the same as creating a wallet, except that choose to `have seed` and then input the crypto version and mnemonic words (for seed).
+Note that the user is also required to input the **max index number** of recovery addresses.
+During `create address` and `create transaction`, the output will always show `the current max index of address in wallet`, and users shall notice this information.

 ![Create Wallet](./images/Restore Wallet (User Interface).svg)